AliceO2Group/Control/README.md

     * My software is a command line utility with no state machine

         :palm_tree: Nothing to do, AliECS natively supports generic commands.
+Make sure the task template for your command sets the control mode to `basic` ([see example](https://github.com/AliceO2Group/ControlWorkflows/blob/basic-tasks/tasks/sleep.yaml)).

 * I want to build and run AliECS for **development** purposes